 "Taking, not so many classes."
 He shrugged, sipping his hot apple cinnamon tea.
 She held on to her creamed coffee.

 She found out he lived with his old aunt.
 She lived at home.
 So much for a great adventure in college life.

 "We should do something, some time?"
 He managed to ask.

 "What?"
-She wasn't sure she heard correctly.
+She wasn't sure she heard, correctly.
 He wrote his number on her hand.
 She couldn't help but smile with each stroke.
 She thought she might be giddy.
 And she was.
 It was hard to contain herself.
-And to think, if anyone else had done it, she would have pointed out how silly there were to think she'd have any interest in someone like that.
+And to think, if anyone else had done it, she would have pointed out how silly they were, to think she'd have any interest.
 But not Jared.

 "You, want to go hiking with me?"
 He asked.